 Ninety percent of executives in a survey noted that new-hire retention was an issue – and the majority indicated that 10 to 25 percent of all new hires leave within the first six months of the job.
 Nearly all surveyed executives (98 percent) identified effective onboarding as a vital factor in promoting retention.

 Not only do employees need to be oriented to institutional values such as culture and unique business practices, but they also need access to the right tools.
 According to a recent survey, 92% of employees stated that having the technology necessary to do their job efficiently affects their satisfaction at work.
 Nearly one out of three employees in the same survey said they would quit their job if the technology at work is outdated.

 And in another survey, 73% of respondents said they know of tools or technology that would help them produce higher quality work.

 Onboarding and technology matter to employees and the retention of new hires, but there’s often a disconnect between what the C-suite believes and the actual employees’ experience.
 In a recent PWC survey, 92% of C-suite leaders said they were satisfied with the technology experience their company provides – but only 68% of surveyed employees agreed.

 How can businesses offer onboarding and give employees timely access to the right SaaS applications and software tools?

 Visibility of SaaS the First Step To Improving Employee Effectiveness

 Making a cloud-based technology stack fully transparent is a foundational step towards optimizing the management of SaaS applications and improve employee effectiveness.

 After all, the prevalence of employee application acquisition and resulting shadow IT translates to the average enterprise underestimates its SaaS application inventory by two to three times.
 In practice, this means the average company believes it maintains about two to three hundred applications.

-However, Zylo’s 2022 SaaS Management Index showed that the actual number of applications in the average enterprise company’s inventory is closer to six hundred.
+However, Zylo’s 2023 SaaS Management Index showed that the actual number of applications in the average enterprise company’s inventory is more than six hundred.